Living Books: Reboot release and current era

 Little Ark Interactive became a wholly owned subsidiary of Wanderful.
 Two titles from the affiliate were re-released in March 2014.
 The third, Noah's Ark, was released in 2016.
 They aimed to continue releasing titles under this banner " to help children discover a lasting love of language through story exploration and learn important lessons from the Bible."
 At the ISTE (International Society for Technology & Education) 2014 conference, Software MacKiev and Wanderful Interactive Storybooks announced the availability of Stellaluna for iPad/iPhone/iPod Touch and Mac OSX computers.
 Software MacKiev would release the iOS versions of four storybooks: Dr Seuss' ABC, Green Eggs and Ham, Stellaluna, and The Cat in the Hat, though Wanderful's Dr. Seuss titles would be removed from the App Store to prevent confusion over the similarly titled Oceanhouse Media apps.
 Oceanhouse Media would become the largest interactive books publisher on Amazon Fire TV by 2018, and had 62 titles including versions of the same titles that Living Books had adapted.

 In March 2016, Schon donated to The Strong museum hundreds of materials that document the Living Books' history, including games and company records from between 1993 and 2000.
 Wanderful currently has 9 employees and has generated $1 million in sales.
 In 2020, Wanderful announced that their Classroom Activities Guides would be offered for free with their storybook apps to assist families during COVID-19 isolation.
 To date, the first Living Books title Just Grandma and Me has sold over 4 million copies in seven languages, while Harry and the Haunted House has sold over 300,000 copies in six languages.
 The Living Books series as a whole went on to sell tens of millions of copies in multiple languages.
 Living Books titles are currently available through Wanderful Interactive Storybooks' series of app re-releases on iOS.
 The Living Books rights are currently licensed from Houghton Mifflin Harcourt.

 Wanderful Interactive was acquired by the Jordan Freeman Group in January 2023.
 On May 17, 2023, the acquisition was made official, along with Freeman's announcement of a partnership with Arthur creator, Marc Brown.
+All of the games except for the Dr. Seuss ones and Sheila Rae, The Brave are playable on Steam.